Updated June 7, 2023

 - If you’re interested in going to the 9/11 Memorial & Museum, there are two separate tickets for one merger admission.
 One ticket is good for seven days from the day you buy it; the other is good for seven days from your first visit.

-- The combo ticket includes entrance to both museums as well as discounts on other items at each museum (like books).
+- The combo ticket includes entrance to both museums and discounts on other items at each museum (like books).

-- If you plan on visiting both sites frequently or want more flexibility with your schedule, this will be a great option for you!
+- If you plan on visiting both sites frequently or want more flexibility with your schedule, this will be a great option!

 - The museum offers free admission on all holidays with no ticket required!